TorqIT/shopware-azure-provisioning/README.md

 The provisioning script will automatically configure the following backups:

 1. Point-in-time snapshots of the database.
 Retention of these snapshots is controlled by the `databaseBackupRetentionDays` parameter.
-2. Point-in-time snapshots of the Storage Account (which contains persistent Pimcore files such as assets).
+2. Point-in-time snapshots of the Storage Account (which contains persistent Shopware files such as assets).
 Retention of these snapshots is controlled by the `storageAccountBackupRetentionDays` parameter.
 3. Long-term backups of the database.
-As Azure Database for MySQL does not have built-in support for long-term backups, this image uses a custom solution using https://github.com/TorqIT/pimcore-database-backup-bundle to store backups in a Storage Account configured by the `databaseBackupsStorageAccount*` parameters.
+The provisioning script will automatically create a Backup Vault that stores weekly backups of the database.
+These backups are retained for up to one year.
 4. Long-term backups of the Storage Account.
-The provisioning script will automatically create a Backup Vault that stores monthly backups of the containers.
+The script will use the Backup Vault created above to store monthly backups of the Storage Account containers.
 These backups are retained for up to one year.

 Note that all backups are stored using Local Redundancy (see https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage for more information).

 ## Configuring CI/CD

-See https://github.com/TorqIT/pimcore-github-actions-workflows for examples of GitHub Actions workflows that can be used to deploy to Container Apps, in particular the `container-apps-*.yml` files.
+See https://github.com/TorqIT/shopware-github-actions-workflows for examples of GitHub Actions workflows that can be used to deploy to Container Apps, in particular the `container-apps-*.yml` files.

 ## Updating an existing environment

 Bicep files are declarative, meaning that they declare the desired state of your resources.
 This means that you can deploy using the same files multiple times, and only the new changes that you've made will be applied.
 If you wish to change any resource names or properties, simply update them in your `parameters.json` file and re-run `./provision.sh parameters.json`.
 Keeping the `parameters.json` files committed in your source control is a good practice as it will allow you to maintain a snapshot of your environment's state.

-When adding/updating/removing Container Apps secrets for the PHP-FPM container, you will need to deactivate any active revisions that are using the existing secrets (Azure will throw an error if you do not first deactivate).
-To deactivate the active revisions, enter this container and run `./scripts/deactivate-php-fpm-container-app-revisions.sh parameters.json`.
+When adding/updating/removing Container Apps secrets for the Shopware web container, you will need to deactivate any active revisions that are using the existing secrets (Azure will throw an error if you do not first deactivate).
+To deactivate the active revisions, enter this container and run `./scripts/deactivate-shopware-container-app-revisions.sh parameters.json`.

 ## Useful scripts

-Once an environment has been provisioned, the `scripts/` directory contains some useful scripts that can be run against the running environment (see its [README](https://github.com/TorqIT/pimcore-azure-provisioning/blob/main/scripts/README.md)).
+Once an environment has been provisioned, the `scripts/` directory contains some useful scripts that can be run against the running environment (see its [README](https://github.com/TorqIT/shopware-azure-provisioning/blob/main/scripts/README.md)).